List of NFC champions: Background

 The NFC champion is not necessarily the team with the best record in the regular season.
 Rather, the champion is decided by the NFC Championship Game as part of the post-season playoffs involving the teams with the best regular season records.
 The Dallas Cowboys won the first two NFC championships, in 1970 and 1971.
 No team has won more than two consecutive NFC championships.
 The Cowboys won two consecutive NFC championships three times (1970–1971, 1977–1978, 1992–1993).
 The Minnesota Vikings (1973–1974), Washington Redskins (1982–1983), San Francisco 49ers (1988–1989), Green Bay Packers (1996–1997), and Seattle Seahawks (2013–2014) have also won two consecutive NFC championships.

 Through the 2024 season, the Dallas Cowboys and San Francisco 49ers have won more NFC championships than any other team, with eight.
 The Philadelphia Eagles, Washington Redskins, New York Giants, and Los Angeles/St. Louis Rams have each won five NFC championships.
-The Minnesota Vikings and Green Bay Packers have won three apiece.
-The San Francisco 49ers have also been the NFC runner up, as a result of losing the NFC Championship Game, a record nine times.
+The Minnesota Vikings, Green Bay Packers, and Seattle Seahawks have won three apiece.
+The San Francisco 49ers have also been the NFC runner up, as a result of losing the NFC Championship Game, a record 11 times.
 The Rams, Cowboys and Packers have each been the runner up six times.

 The record for the most regular season wins by an NFC champion is 15, by the 1984 San Francisco 49ers, the 1985 Chicago Bears and the 2015 Carolina Panthers, each with a 15-1 record in a 16-game season, and the 2024 Detroit Lions with a 15–2 record in a 17-game season.
 Excluding the strike-shortened 1982 season, the fewest wins by an NFC champion in a complete season were by the 1979 Los Angeles Rams, 2008 Arizona Cardinals, and the 2011 New York Giants, who each had a 9–7 record.

 Tom Landry was the head coach for five NFC championships, more than any other head coach.
 Landry coached the Dallas Cowboys to NFC championships in 1970, 1971, 1975, 1977 and 1978.
 Joe Gibbs coached four NFC champions, and Bud Grant, Bill Walsh and Mike Holmgren each coached three.
 Holmgren and Dick Vermeil both won NFC championships for two different franchises.
 Holmgren was the head coach of the 1996 and 1997 NFC champion Green Bay Packers and of the 2005 NFC champion Seattle Seahawks.
 Vermeil was the head coach of the 1980 NFC champion Philadelphia Eagles, and 19 years later was the head coach of the 1999 NFC champion St. Louis Rams.